vagoff/det/README.md

 * unlimited lookahead (using stages)
 * easy to use (no annoying tree traversing anymore)
 * very explicit and predictable
-* allows to generate IR from source directly (look, ma, no AST!)
+* allows to generate IR from source directly (look ma, no AST!)
 * language agnostic (works everywhere from haskell and prolog to c++ and javascript)
 * allows to apply arbitrary (including stateful) transformations on IR construction side (altrough not recommended)
-+ statically known stack consumption
+* stack consumption is known statically
-+ static detection of inifinite loops
++ detection of inifinite loops at compile time
-+ automatically proves equivalence with BNF counterpart (!!!)
++ automatic proof of equivalence with BNF counterpart